Latest Launch Coin on Believe (LAUNCHCOIN) News Update

 Overview:

-A whale lost $3.77M on triple-leveraged LAUNCHCOIN/PUMP longs, triggering $19M in futures volatility.
-The incident underscored liquidity risks for smaller tokens.
+A whale lost $3.77M on triple-leveraged LAUNCHCOIN/PUMP longs, triggering $19M in futures liquidations.
+The event underscored liquidity risks for smaller tokens, though broader markets remained stable.

 What this means: